arafathm/al-folio/_projects/bone_detection.markdown

 II: 33-y-old man, volunteer III: 26-y-old man, volunteer IV: 24-y-old man, volunteer V: 27-y-old man), and three sets of data were acquired for 3-D evaluations from three volunteers (volunteer VI: 27-y-old man, volunteer VII: 26-y-old man, volunteer VIII: 29-y-old man) after obtaining informed consent.
 All data were acquired with freehand compression.
 The US images were acquired using a SonixRP (Ultrasonix Medical) scanner in the Center for Hip Health and Mobility, Vancouver Coastal Health Authority.
 Here also, we used a L14-5/60 linear array probe operating at 10 MHz and a 4DL14-5/38 linear 4D array probe operating at 5 MHz to collect data for the 2D and 3D implementations, respectively.
 The study was approved by the UBC clinical research ethics board

 <strong>Results</strong>

-The base model training run for 100 epochs/fold and the mean Dice metrics for five-fold cross-validations are 0.83, 0.88, 0.71, 0.68, and 0.74 respectively.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">